stevebaros/git-cheat-sheet/README.md

 > * Replace your feature branch with this temporary branch
 >
 > With this mental model, "your" version - targeted using `--theirs` - is the version being cherry-picked into the "current context" (the temporary branch).

+## i want to reset /revert to a given commit

+`git reset -- hard commit hash`

+`git push push -f`

+After resetting you have to make a force pull to reset the head to that particular commti